djfurman/my-health-co-docs/README.md

 Each experiment allows for exploring an area of interest within mocked meaningful constraints.

+## Experiments

+Each of the following experiments have been designed using MyHealthCo.

 ### Load Testing Cloud Cache on AWS

 Identify baseline metrics between simple serverless applications using a cache fetch system comparing persistence layers between AWS DynamoDB and AWS ElasticCache using Redis.